regl-project/regl/API.md

 | `normalized` | | `false` |
 | `size` | | `0` |
 | `divisor` | | `0` * |

+**Notes**
+* Attribute size is inferred from the shader vertex attribute if not specified
+* If a buffer is passed for an attribute then all pointer info is inferred
+* If an array is passed to an attribute, then the vertex attribute is set to a constant

 **Related WebGL APIs**